bhavin-9090/FloatFlow/README.md

 # FloatFlow

-This visualizer provides a step-by-step breakdown of floating-point arithmetic operations, making them easier to understand for anyone curious about learning floating-point arithmetic.
+This visualizer provides a step-by-step breakdown of floating-point arithmetic operations, making them easier to understand for anyone curious about learning it.

 #### Key Features